 FESSLER: And it reaches a younger audience.
 That was the big buzz here: how to use the Internet to attract new donors and to keep them engaged.
 People no longer just want to write a check.

-Mr. ERIC RUBIN (Salsa Labs): Online giving is about, you know, making people feel like they're part of a larger community that is taking action for your cause.
+ERIC RUBIN: Online giving is about, you know, making people feel like they're part of a larger community that is taking action for your cause.
 And then, you know, fundraising is just a piece of that.